danielj14/randomCatFact/README.md

 - install go
 - clone the repository
 - run install.sh
-- use the command catFacts
+- use the command catFact
 - be happy